dfdeshom/reds/README.md

 # reds
 Redis-backed data structures.
-An implmentation of popular data structures using Redis.
+An implementation of some data structures using Redis.